tomit4/CityStats/frontend/README.md

         Nav.css is repeated.
 Investigate and clean up
 -   [ ] Refactor JS, particularly in States and Cities components where you have TODOS regarding redirecting urlRegex objects into separate utils folder
+-   [ ] Review semantic HTML-like elements and see if you can improve accessibility.
 -   [ ] Write unit/integration tests in Vitest to 90% code completion.
 -   [ ] Write e2e tests in Cypress.